chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;&space;E(f(x))&space;=&space;\frac{1&plus;4}{2}&space;=&space;2.5" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;&space;E(f(x))&space;=&space;\frac{1&plus;4}{2}&space;=&space;2.5" title="{\color{Red} E(f(x))} = \frac{1+4}{2} = 2.5" /></a>

+As you can see in the example above, we simply compute the expected value of the horizontal axis and the expected value of the vertical axis for our function.
+The vertical axis is used to compare both values.

 ```python
 x, y, e_x, e_f_x = gen_data(mean,std,n) # sample data for positive value range